mozilla-services/docs/source/storage/apis-1.1.rst

 Headers
 =======

+**Retry-After**

+    When sent together with an HTTP 503 status code, it signifies that the server is undergoing maintenance.
+The client should not attempt another sync for the number of seconds specified in the header value.

 **X-Weave-Backoff**

-    Indicates that the server is under heavy load or has suffered a failure and the client should not try again for the specified number of seconds (usually 1800)
+    Indicates that the server is under heavy load  and the client should not trigger another sync for the number of seconds specified in the header value (usually 1800).

 **X-If-Unmodified-Since**